WP-for-Church/Sermon-Manager/readme.txt

 * New: Add support for Dunamis theme
 * New: Add support for TwentyNineteen
 * Change: Add WordPress author metabox
+* Fix: Service Type not saving in quick edit

 ### 2.15.12 ###
 * Fix: Fatal error when saving a sermon